truenas/documentation/content/SCALE/SCALETutorials/Credentials/RootlessLogin.md

 ---
 title: "Using Rootless Login"
-description: "This article explains the rootless login functions and other functions to be aware of.
+description: "Explains the rootless login functions and other functions to be aware of.
 It provides instructions on properly configuring SSH and working with the admin and root user passwords."
 weight: 5
 aliases:
 tags: